PayneJoe/research_notes/README.md

 # research_notes
-Notes for applied cryptographic research on zero knowledge, bitcoin protocols
+Elementary and applied cryptographic research on zero knowledge